structured-query-language/structured-query-language.github.io/skyline-or-pareto-frontier-using-SQL.md

 ![Screenshot 2024-05-22 at 21-31-38 Online Interactive 3D Scatter Plot](https://github.com/structured-query-language/structured-query-language.github.io/assets/121721444/0055b866-28ab-49bd-8733-ea76eff77e0b)

-> Here Hotel $i$ and $e$ are better or equal to all hotels in all dimensions and strictly better than other hotels in _at least one_ dimension.
+> Here Hotel _i_ and _e_ are better or equal to all hotels in all dimensions and strictly better than other hotels in _at least one_ dimension.
+Thus, _i_ and _e_ form the Skyline in this 3 Dimensional space.

 ## Option 1